 Of course, if you use an allergen-proof mattress cover or sleep on a hypoallergenic latex or memory foam mattress, you won’t need to clean your mattress as often.
 On the other hand, if you sometimes share your bed with pets or toddlers, or often eat in bed, you’ll definitely need to clean your mattress more frequently.

 The Benefits of Mattress Steam Cleaning

-> Steam cleaning is by far the most effective way to keep mattresses, carpets and upholstered furniture clean and germ free according to the experts.
-Steaming at temperatures of 120° is the perfect way to eliminate dust mites and bacteria while also breaking down stains and dirt.
+Steam cleaning is by far the most effective way to keep mattresses, carpets and upholstered furniture clean and germ free according to the experts.
+Steaming at temperatures of 120° is the perfect way to eliminate bed bugs, dust mites and bacteria while also breaking down stains and dirt.
 It’s also a safe and environmentally friendly method of cleaning, too, because it is simply water and heat.

-> It’s important to ensure that each side of the mattress is completely dry before you turn it over though, to ensure there’s no lingering moisture.
+It’s important to ensure that each side of the mattress is completely dry before you turn it over though, to ensure there’s no lingering moisture.
 That’s why it’s an ideal Spring-cleaning task for a warm, sunny Spring morning.
 And using high-temperature steam to clean your mattress is the very best route to a fresh, hygienically clean mattress.

 You won’t need to steam clean your mattress often if you make sure to keep it protected from stains and spills, but at least twice a year is a good habit to get into, or more often if you share your bed space with pets or toddlers!
 Once you’ve learned how easy it is, it’s straightforward to make it a part of your regular deep cleaning routine.

 But make sure to allow plenty of time for your bed to dry before you sleep on it again.
 It’s best to start the process early in the morning and allow at least a few hours to dry thoroughly.
 If your mattress is reversible, you need to add in time for one side to completely dry before you turn it to tackle the other side.